BoolSPL/BoolSPL-CUDA-Library/README.md

 [4] I. Bouyukliev, D. Bikov, S. Bouyuklieva, S-Boxes from Binary Quasi-Cyclic Codes, Electronic Notes in Discrete Mathematics Volume 57, (2017), pp. 67–72 https://www.sciencedirect.com/science/article/abs/pii/S1571065317300124

 [5] D. Bikov, I. Bouyukliev and S. Bouyuklieva, 2019.
 Bijective S-boxes of different sizes obtained from quasi-cyclic codes.
 Journal of Algebra Combinatorics Discrete Structures and Applications, 6(3), pp.123-134. http://jm.jacodesmath.com/index.php/jacodesmath/article/view/212

+#### If you have any questions or comments, please do not hesitate to email at dusan.bikov@ugd.edu.mk or iliyab@math.bas.bg